lemlac/pylem/docs/reference.md

 _[Custom Types](#custom-types)_

-#### `enum union`
+### `enum union`

-A union can be tagged with an anonymous enum by declaring it with `enum union`.
+Unions can be tagged to create **tagged unions** by declaring it with `enum union`.
 This blends the concepts of enums and unions together to create a **true sum type** and will allow you to instantiate it with each member as a variant.
 Varients without data are empty and set to `void`.

 ```py
 enum union MyTaggedUnion: